Breaking the cycle of underemployment: A guide for students and graduates

 - Up your networking game.
 Without school, you might not have the same resources available to you.
 However, you can keep in touch with old professors that have ties in the same business sector as the one you’re trying to break into.
 Remember to regularly post on LinkedIn or similar sites to show that you’re still active.
 Look for relevant connections there to see if your goals align with the needs of potential employers.

 - Refresh your credentials.
 If you graduated a while ago, consider volunteering to stay current in your industry.
 If you’re one to two years out from graduation, you might also still qualify for internships.
-Find the ones that give you the most potential job growth and make sure to keep in touch with direct supervisors.
+Find the ones that give you the most potential job growth, and keep in touch with direct supervisors.
 They can serve as references later on.

 - Get certified.
 Use sites like LinkedIn, Coursera, Udemy and others to continue your education after college.
 Most courses are self-directed and allow you to get a certification after you’ve completed the course.
 Put these certifications on your resume to boost your expertise.